-Campbell's safety focus has allowed us to exceed industry benchmarks for several years.
-According to the Bureau of Labor statistics from the U.S. Department of Labor, through 2012 our industry averaged 1.1 lost-time incidents for every 200,000 hours worked.
-In FY2015, however, Campbell's rate was only 0.29.
-In addition, Campbell's occupational injury and illness frequency rate per 200,000 hours was 1.95 in FY2015, whereas the industry average for the 2012 data year was 5.4.
+Campbell's focus on safety has continually produced results that exceed industry benchmarks and averages.
+According to the Bureau of Labor Statistics from the U.S. Department of Labor, our industry averaged 1.3 lost-time incidents for every 200,000 hours worked through 2015.
+In FY2016, Campbell's rate was 0.23, well below the 2015 industry average.
+In FY2016, Campbell's occupational injury and illness frequency rate per 200,000 hours was 1.96.
+In comparison, the 2015 industry average was 4.8.
+Campbell will continue on our journey to zero injuries with the expectation to reach a world-class safety performance rate of less than 1.0 as our next significant milestone achievement.